-A managed print service (MPS) provider?
+A managed print services provider?
 Does our business really need a company to supervise printing?

-Sure, no business needs one, but the right MPS could sure save you money.
+Sure, no business needs one, but the right provider could sure save you money.

 From helping pick the most cost-efficient equipment and supplies to providing data security, there’s many financial benefits to letting a trusted team manage your fleet.

 1. A managed print service provider can help you save money on supplies.